 If you’re looking for a fun, educational game, The Sneaky, Snacky Squirrel is ideal.
 It puts a fun spin on color recognition, math, and sorting skills.

-To play the game, children must turn the spinner to see which color they should pick.
-Then, they use the squirrel squeezer to place the matching acorn in the correct log.
-Users can choose to “pick,” “steal” and even lose an acorn to another player.
+To play the game, children must turn the spinner to see which color to pick.
+They then use the squirrel squeezer to place the matching acorn in the correct log.
+Users can choose to pick, steal, and even lose an acorn to another player.

 Although it’s suitable for 3 years and up, the acorns are quite small.
 Because of this, don’t let young children play unattended.